Autism What to Know and What Comes Next

 Finally, they referred us to a local Developmental Pediatrician who was able to get us in before his third birthday.
 The pediatric specialist collected questionnaires from parents and teachers and brought him in for an intensive testing session.
 The diagnostic test is called the Autism Diagnostic Observation Schedule (ADOS).

 Once the data collection was complete, they called us back for an appointment.
-The specialist walked in with a stack full of papers, and a serious look on his face.
+The specialist walked in with a stack full of papers and a serious look on his face.
 On that day, our son received the diagnosis of autism, and everything changed.

 We drove away that day with no idea where to start.
 We hurried to set up an Individualized Education Program (IEP), where we met with the principal, psychologist, Help Me Grow coordinator, teachers, and therapists.
 His school district placed him in a joint special needs and mainstream preschool program at the start of his birthday.